Skip to main content Skip to footer

 Given the delays to rollouts, though, 5G is not expected to generate much in the way of increased revenues in 2021, with its fortunes for the year dependent on the recovery of the rest of the economy.

-OTT services are themselves going to face increased competition over the coming years – as the recent successes of Zoom, Disney+ and Clubhouse have proven, a disruptor can quickly threaten incumbents, especially in an unpredictable post-pandemic marketplace.
+OTT services are themselves going to face increased competition over the coming years – as the recent successes of Zoom and Disney+ have proven, a disruptor can quickly threaten incumbents, especially in an unpredictable post-pandemic marketplace.

 The telecom industry, however, must not forget the unique position that it holds in the market, as the primary provider of the infrastructure on which the digital economy relies and thrives.